Many "modern" pastors tell their flock that the Old Testament is no longer valid for today's Christian.

 Denying the denial

-But, when they do not need these OT passages to make their specific point, these pastors reject the entire OT as even being necessary for the modern Christian, claiming that it is only for the non-Messianic Jews (Israelites).
+When these pastors do not need these OT passages to make their specific point, they reject the entire OT as even being necessary for the modern Christian, claiming that it is only for the non-Messianic Jews (Israelites).
 Look at the changes we have made in what applies to us; Ten (or nine, now, without the Sabbath) Commandments, and Jewish Festivals replaced by pagan holidays of Christmas and Easter, etc. Of course, this topic has a million directions we can take, but the subject of this page is to consider what most "modern" Christians seem to think about the Old Testament and whether or not we still need it.

 Why read it at all?

 Think about this idea for a minute.
 If we are told, as we have been for centuries, that the OT no longer matters, then all structure for anything upon which we base our "new" understanding is gone.
 Now, in order to build a new foundation for our belief in the Creator and His Will, we must make up a new set of rules.
 Well, it would not likely be us, but some committee that decides for each group or church what does and does not apply.
 Were you involved in setting the rules for your congregation or denomination?
 How effective do you think you would be in even suggesting any changes, even if the pastors agreed that you were right?

 Well, there is a passage you read all the time in the New Testament, but no one seems to remember (or realize in the first place) that it teaches that the law is something to add to the teachings of Jesus, not discard as no longer applicable to modern churches.
 Look at Matthew 13:52

 52 He said to them, "Therefore every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old."

 .
 Can you guess Who the "He" is in this passage?